noahpresler/React-Tutorial/README.md

 - Concat returns the old array with the new meme appendend (with a random img and a 'Look!
 A new Meme! caption)
 - Sate gets updated, and just like last time a render is called so the UI updates!

-To add the button your code should look like the following:
+To add the button your code should look like the following (add this right before the map inside of render, inside the div which wraps the map:
 ```js
 <a className="add" onClick={() => {
       this.setState({memes: this.state.memes.concat({